Ariana Grande: 2018–2019: Thank U, Next

-2020–present: Positions and Wicked
+2020–2023: Positions

 In January 2020, Grande received multiple nominations at the 2020 iHeartRadio Music Awards, including Female Artist of the Year.
-The following month, she made a guest appearance in the second season of the American television series Kidding, which stars Jim Carrey.
-On March 27, 2020, she appeared on Childish Gambino's fourth studio album 3.15.20 on the track "Time".
+At the 62nd Annual Grammy Awards, Grande performed a medley of "Imagine", "My Favorite Things", "7 Rings", and "Thank U, Next".
+Her performance was ranked by various publications among the best of the ceremony.
+Grande received the third-most nominations (5), including her first nods for Album of the Year (Thank U, Next) and Record of the Year ("7 Rings").
+She was named by Billboard and The Hollywood Reporter as one of the biggest snubs of the ceremony.
 Grande and Justin Bieber released a collaboration song titled "Stuck with U" on May 8, 2020; net proceeds from the sales of the song were donated to the First Responders Children's Foundation in light of the COVID-19 pandemic.
 The song debuted at number one on the Billboard Hot 100, becoming Grande's third chart-topping single.
-Alongside Bieber, both artists tied Mariah Carey and Drake for the most songs to debut at number one on the Hot 100; Grande is the first artist to have her first three number ones debut at the top, following "Thank U, Next" and "7 Rings".
-Grande also released a collaboration with Lady Gaga, "Rain on Me", as the second single from Gaga's sixth studio album Chromatica.
-The song also debuted at number one on the Billboard Hot 100, becoming Grande's fourth number-one single and helping Grande break the record for the most number-one debuts on that chart.
-The song won the Best Pop Duo/Group Performance category at the 63rd Annual Grammy Awards.
+Alongside Bieber, both artists tied Mariah Carey and Drake for the most songs to debut at number one on the Hot 100; Grande became the first artist to have her first three number ones debut at the top, following "Thank U, Next" and "7 Rings".

+Grande appeared on Lady Gaga's "Rain on Me", the second single from Gaga's sixth studio album Chromatica.
+The song also debuted at number one on the Billboard Hot 100, becoming Grande's fourth number-one single and helping her break the record for the most number-one debuts on that chart.
+It won the Best Pop Duo/Group Performance category at the 63rd Annual Grammy Awards.
 In 2020, Grande became the highest-earning woman in music on Forbes's 2020 Celebrity 100 list, placing 17th overall with $72 million.
 At the 2020 MTV Video Music Awards, she was nominated for nine awards for both "Stuck with U" (with Bieber) and "Rain on Me" (with Gaga).
 For the latter, Grande received her third consecutive nomination for Video of the Year.
 She won four awards, including Song of the Year for "Rain on Me".